move-ai/MoveSingleAPISwift/README.md

 Enhancement Data is an optional Array of `EnhancementData` for every frame of the video.

 #### CameraDesignData
 `CameraDesignData` holds the internal size and position data of the camera.
-The information is extracted a given `CMSampleBuffer`.
+The information is extracted from a given `CMSampleBuffer`.

 ```swift
 let cameraDesignData = CameraDesignData(from: CMSampleBuffer)